Practising Law in Manitoba

 b) Attach required documentation

-- A notarized copy of photo identification which includes your full name.
+- A notarized copy of photo identification, such as a driver’s license or passport, which sets out your full name.

-- Original transcripts with final grades from all post-secondary institutions attended sent directly to the Law Society from the educational institution or from the National Committee of Accreditation.
-A web transcript may be provided pending receipt of your transcript.
+- Original transcripts showing all degrees granted and final grades received from all post-secondary institutions attended.
+The transcripts must be received by the Law Society directly from the educational institution or made available from the National Committee of Accreditation.

 - Certificate of Qualification from the National Committee on Accreditation

-- Certificate of Standing provided directly to the Law Society from each jurisdiction where you have practised (applicants who have practised law in any other jurisdiction).
+- For applicants who have practised law in any other jurisdiction, a Certificate of Standing provided directly to the Law Society from each jurisdiction where you have practised law.

 A Manitoba lawyer must submit an application to the Law Society to be approved to act as a principal.